Spanish period of Belize: Pre conquest

 Maya polities at the eve of conquest are now thought to have been primarily defined as networks of interpersonal relationships, rather than well-delimited territories.
+(Note: Graham 2011.
+Originally elucidated by Roys, and historically since the Spanish period, 'rather too strictly in terms of territorial boundaries' Graham 2011.)
 That is, the polity is thought to have been constituted by a set of people (and whatever space they happened to inhabit), rather than being made up of a demarcated space (and whatever people happened to inhabit it).
 Polities may have arisen from pre-existing chibals, and the newly-formed interpersonal relationships further knitting them together may have been patron-client ones entailing allegiance, tribute, among other rights and obligations.
 That is, an ambitious chibal may have risen to power (and thus formed a polity) 'not based on control of resources through acquisition of territory in which the actual resources lay or grew or were extracted, but rather, on control of resources through acquisition of rights to what was produced.'

 Post conquest

 The cabildo was the principal institution of governance in Bacalar.
 In its early years, the cabildo of Bacalar was composed of two alcaldes and three regidors (plus the escribano and procurador, ex officio), with alcaldes holding principal executive and judicial authority.
 By the 1570s, the cabildo had been reorganised to include only one alcalde and four regidors.
 Members were resident, encomienda-holding vecinos elected annually by outgoing members, though offices 'tended to be dominated by strong men [...] as there were probably never more than ten or so qualified vecinos.'
+(Note: Jones 1989.
+By the end of the period, for instance, 'members of the Sanchez, Aguilar, and Diaz families rotated through these various [cabildo] positions throughout the [17th] century, tightly controlling every aspect—especially the financial one—of the community's affairs' Jones 1989.)

 Some aspects of pre-conquest political organisation 'were maintained under Spanish rule,' such as tribute arrangements.